Technogeezer50/24H2_esd2iso/README.md

 ## What's the difference between 24H2_esd2iso and w11arm_esd2iso?

 Both have some similar heritage (and needs for their existence).
-The big differenses are:
+The big differences are:

 * 24H2_esd2iso only requires the installation of VMware Fusion. w11arm_esd2iso requires several open source utilities to be installed.